 Live shopping means adding an entirely new sales channel to your ecommerce mix.
 That kind of investment means you want to ensure it's going to be successful.
 We see live shopping as a supplement to existing sales and marketing efforts - not an all out replacement.
 But given the benefits and opportunities to do things that were previously impossible through online shopping - like virtually entering a customer's closet or home to provide styling advice - there's definitely no drawbacks in trying it out.

-Here's some tips to be successful with starting up live shopping:
+Here's some tips to be successful with starting up live commerce:

 What are the differences between livestream shopping and traditional online shopping?